Unauthorized Employment

 What Is Unauthorized Employment?

-Unauthorized employment refers to working in the U.S without work authorization, which is a permit that’s required for non-citizens to work in the United States.
+Unauthorized Employment Lawyer in Brooklyn NYCUnauthorized employment refers to working in the U.S without work authorization, which is a permit that’s required for non-citizens to work in the United States.
 Non-citizens may obtain different types of visas for different levels of employment authorization.
 Unauthorized employment includes work done without a current, valid work authorization as well as work done that’s outside the scope of your work authorization.
 Overstaying your visa or accepting work without proper authorization may lead to serious consequences.

 To avoid violating your immigration status and putting your green card in jeopardy, it’s imperative that you seek the help of an experienced immigration lawyer before you accept employment.
 For help with any aspect of the immigration process, the best choice in the Brooklyn and Manhattan areas is Alina Kats of Kats Immigration Law.